InstantAIguru Twilio ConversationRelay Architecture Documentation

 WebSocket Errors: The worker listens for WebSocket errors.
 If the error is related to a closed connection or network loss, it is ignored to prevent log spam.
 Errors on open sessions are logged for debugging.

-Global Error Handlers: Global event listeners are attached to the CloudFlare Worker environment to catch and suppress unhandled exceptions or rejections, ensuring the instance doesn't crash unexpectedly logging the error context instead.
+Global Error Handlers: Global event listeners are attached to the CloudFlare Worker environment to catch and suppress unhandled exceptions or rejections, ensuring the instance doesn't crash unexpectedly, logging the error context instead.

 6. Performance Optimizations